 No. The registration rate is all-inclusive.
 The program is designed to have participants engaged in the full campus experience which includes staying in a residence hall, eating meals in the dining room, and attending various classes.
 You are welcome to stay in a local hotel, however, you will still need to pay the full registration fee.

-The halls were selected based on several important requirements including availability, accessibility, and semi-private bathrooms (two rooms sharing one bathroom).
+The halls were selected based on several important requirements, including availability, accessibility and semi-private bathrooms (two rooms sharing one bathroom).

 No. MSU does not allow air conditioners due to electrical and safety concerns.
 However, guests are welcome to bring a fan and extension cord.
+Previous participants have helped compile a list of suggested packing items to best help you prepare for your campus visit.

 No. However, the residence halls do have vending machines.
 If you have medicine or other health-related items that need to be refrigerated, please indicate this in the special needs section during registration, or notify us prior to arriving on campus.
 Special arrangements can easily be made if we receive advance notice.

 MSU Culinary Services operates the dining halls and is experienced with accommodating food allergies.
 If you have food allergies or intolerances, or are required to follow a special diet, the dining staff can provide resources and information to help you make safe choices while still having a great dining experience.
-Our Culinary Services team identifies the eight major allergens on our menu items: milk, eggs, soy, nuts, tree nuts, fish, shellfish and wheat.
-They also indicate items including alcohol, beef and pork.
+Our Culinary Services team identifies the eight major allergens on our menu items: milk, eggs, soy, nuts, tree nuts, fish, shellfish, and wheat.
+They also indicate items including alcohol, beef, and pork.

 Many of the costs associated with the program are incurred prior to the event.